ZCXu1/ZCXu1/README.md

 - 👋 Hi, I’m @ZCXu1
 - 👀 I graduated from Huazhong University of Science and Technology.
-- 🌱 I work as an SDE at Shanghai Dameng Database.
+- 🌱 Feel free to explore.

 **Detail**